lmac-1/cs50w-finalproject/README.md

 ### Index `/`

-This page makes a `GET` request to the `/videos` API route to get all available videos for the logged in user (logic for this is stored in `utils.py`.
-Then, the page uses `fetch` in JavaScript to get the JSON video data which is used to display the videos using HTML.
+This page makes a `GET` request to the `/videos` API route to get all available videos for the logged in user (logic for this is stored in `utils.py`).
+Then, the page uses `fetch` in JavaScript to get the JSON video data to display the videos using HTML.
 The API route uses the following logic:

 1. Teacher and admin users can see all videos in the database
 2. Students can only see the videos which teachers have made available to them